-Prospective Project Applicants are encouraged to seek the advice of Xjenza Malta in the preparation of the project application.
+Prospective Project Applicants are encouraged to seek the advice of the Managing Authority in the preparation of the project application.
 This should help identify any areas of concern prior to the submission of the application and lead to a better quality of submission.
 Advice shall only be given in respect to these Rules for Participation and not on technical grounds.
-Applicants are particularly encouraged to seek Xjenza Malta's and CRIHM's guidance through proposal-specific one-to-one sessions to ensure that the single-stage application documentation is complete and effective, as once submitted, it cannot be edited.
-One-to-one sessions and correspondences seeking advice should be done latest one week before the closing date for this call.
+Applicants are particularly encouraged to seek Xjenza Malta's guidance through proposal-specific one-to-one sessions to ensure that the single-stage application documentation is complete and effective from an administrative perspective, as once submitted, it cannot be edited.
+One-to-one sessions and correspondence seeking advice should be done latest one week before the closing date of this call.